Anoushka444/PostIt-A-React-Project/README.md

-It is a demo application which allows users to
+It is an application which allows users to
 1. Create posts
 2. View posts
 3. Load the details of a post (Currently in progress), with the help of dynamic routing.